vishruthb/notes/content/Computer Systems/Operating Systems/🚴‍♂️ Concurrency.md

 Threads cooperate in multithreaded programs in order to share resources, access data structures like a memory cache in a webs server, and to coordinate their execution (relative execution).
 With multiple cooperating threads, we have non-deterministic results and scheduling order **does** matter.
 # Problems
 ### Race Conditions
 Results depend on the timing execution of the code.
+Will only sometimes result in data corruption or some other incorrect behavior.
 ### Interleaved Executions
 Threads interleave executions arbitrarily and at different rates, and scheduling is not under program control.
 ### Shared Resources